icopy-site/awesome/docs/awesome/awesome-neovim.md

 - [Xuyuanp/yanil](https://github.com/Xuyuanp/yanil) - Yet Another Nerdtree In Lua.
 - [ms-jpq/chadtree](https://github.com/ms-jpq/chadtree) - File manager for Neovim.
 Better than NERDTree.
 - [is0n/fm-nvim](https://github.com/is0n/fm-nvim) - Neovim plugin that lets you use your favorite terminal file managers (and fuzzy finders) from within Neovim.
+- [nvim-neo-tree/neo-tree.nvim](https://github.com/nvim-neo-tree/neo-tree.nvim) - Neo-tree is a Neovim plugin to browse the file system and other tree like structures in whatever style suits you, including sidebars, floating windows, netrw split style, or all of them at once.

 ### Dependency management